Fastglass-LLC/sendgrid-php-example/README.md

 Edit the new file `config.php` and change the variables `$sendgrid_api_key` and `$to` to your settings.

-Execut the PHP script either via a web server or using PHP CLI.
+Execute the PHP script either via a web server or using PHP CLI.